magepages/mpdocs/docs/product-alerts/index.md

 ![Imgur](https://i.imgur.com/SpLRPPZ.png)

 - **Email Template**: Go to `Marketing > Email Templates > Add New Template` to create Email template.
-Please choose the email template that you want to send to your customers when their favorite items are restock.
+Please choose the email template that you want to send to your customers when their favorite items are restocked.

 - **Show on Product Listing Page**: Select `Yes` to show the Button text field